The Mystery Of Disappearing Wasps

 Wasps like the median wasp have quite small colonies compared to the Common or European wasps.
 Once their nest reaches about the size of a football, nest construction stops, and the nest matures.

 Once the nest hits that magic, unknown maturity peak, queens and males develop and leave the colony, signalling its demise.

 This could be because the queen of the median wasp has a smaller number of fertile eggs.

-Whatever the true reason, this particular species of wasp seems to have two or three broods a year, but appears to be sensitive to the climate because in 2010 they were very common and in 2011 they almost disappeared!
+Whatever the true reason, this species of wasp seems to have two or three broods a year but appears to be sensitive to the climate.

-The Common and European wasps have the capacity to produce massive nests that support tens of thousands of workers, but the seasonal fall in both temperatures and insect prey mean that in the UK these wasps naturally die off.
+Common and European wasps have the capacity to produce massive nests supporting tens of thousands of workers.
+Even with considerable nests, the seasonal decline in prey and temperature, mean that UK wasps naturally die off.

-These nests are significant both in scale and in the lethal potential such colonies can pose to humans and other animals alike.
+These nests are significant both in scale and in the lethal potential such colonies pose to humans and animals alike.

 British wasps have very harsh climatic changes to endure, compared to the same species in Australia and New Zealand.